 Certificate and associate degree programs in carpentry are available at colleges and technical schools around the country.
 In addition to hands-on carpentry training, students learn about relevant safety and health regulations and some schools offer field experience opportunities that allow students to work under a professional carpenter.

 Students interested in gaining an undergraduate education in the field of carpentry can find many schools with top-notch associate and certificate programs.
 Each school offers wide ranging training that covers many aspects of carpentry.

-1. College of Southern Nevada in Las Vegas, NV
+College of Southern Nevada in Las Vegas, NV

-Students can pursue an Associate of Applied Science in Construction Technology with a carpentry emphasis at the College of Southern Nevada.
-Students learn about the Occupational Safety and Health Administration's rules and regulations for carpentry, as well as the Industrial Residential Code.
+The College of Southern Nevada allows students the choice between some 150 degree and certificate programs.
+Aspiring carpenters can pursue an associate degree in construction technology with a carpentry emphasis.
+In this program, students learn about the Occupational Safety and Health Administration's rules and regulations for carpentry, as well as the Industrial Residential Code.
 By the end of the program, graduates can read blueprints, know different lumber types and utilize a variety of tools, including power, hand, and pneumatic tools.

 American River College in Sacramento, CA

 Top Carpentry Schools

-|Central New Mexico Community College||Offers certificate and apprenticeship programs in carpentry, as well as an associate's degree in construction technology that includes the study of carpentry||Albuquerque, NM|
+|Central New Mexico Community College||Offers certificate and apprenticeship programs in carpentry, as well as an associate degree in construction technology that includes the study of carpentry||Albuquerque, NM|

 |Des Moines Area Community College||The Building Trades/Finish Carpentry program is part of the Career Advantage program, which allows high school students to enroll for college credit||Ankeny, IA|